FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-03-05-switchMap-concatMap-mergemap-exhaustmap-explained.md

 ![ConcatMap operator](https://cdn.offering.solutions/img/articles/2021-03-07/concatmap.gif)

-In the animation you can see that `first` and `second` got emitted and after two seconds the `first` call comes back and after another two seconds the `second` call comes back. `concatMap` here queues the requests and fires them when the previous one has finished.
+In the animation you can see that `first` and `second` got emitted and after two seconds the `first` call comes back and after another two seconds the `second` call comes back. `concatMap` here queues the requests and emits them when the previous one has finished.

 ## MergeMap